plumed/plumed2/user-doc/Maze.md

 of Physics, Nicolaus Copernicus University, Toruń, Poland.
 See this [link](https://www.fizyka.umk.pl/~jr/maze.html) for additional information.

-The maze module is an optional module for PLUMED2 that needes to be enabled when configuring the compilation of PLUMED2.
+The maze module is an optional module for PLUMED2 that needs to be enabled when configuring the compilation of PLUMED2.
 You can either pass a flag '\-\-enable-modules=maze' or a '\-\-enable-modules=all' when running the configure script.